Pendjari National Park, Benin: Where Lions Attack

 We checked into our room, which was humble and clean.
 Air-conditioning was available in some rooms but wasn’t needed in late December.
 A ceiling fan hung over two twin beds, which were clad with newish-looking mosquito nets, and the bathroom was equipped with a cold-water shower and sink.

 “The best time to see animals is in the morning or the evening,” Bio told us.
 “So we’ll rest here until 4 pm.”

 Bio went back to the van to take a nap, while the five of us put on our swimsuits and meandered over to the hotel pool.
 One look at the Gatorade-green water, however, immediately changed our minds.
 Instead, we went back to the open-air lobby and relaxed until Bio was ready to take us back into the bush.

-That night, we saw ten or twelve elephants, countless antelope, and a group of warthog that narrowly missed the wheels of our moving vehicle.
-We watched a breathtaking sunset over the Pendjari River, and returned back to the hotel after dark.
+That night, we saw ten or twelve elephants, countless antelope, and a group of warthogs that narrowly missed the wheels of our moving vehicle.
+We watched a breathtaking sunset over the Pendjari River and returned back to the hotel after dark.

 Exhausted, we washed the savanna dust from our bodies in the cold shower and walked over to the restaurant.